 9 Remember the former things of old, for I am God, and there is no other.
 I am God, and there is none like Me,

-Because of his careless attitude towards God’s ways and his later misrepresentations to God’s prophet, Samuel, King Saul disqualified himself from the kingly line.
-He had decided to conduct heavenly matters on his own terms rather than God’s, and God was not having any of that from Israel’s king.
+Because of his careless attitude towards God’s ways and his later misrepresentations to God’s prophet, Samuel, King Saul disqualified himself from the kingly line of Israel.
+He had decided to conduct heavenly matters on his own terms rather than God’s, and the Lord was no longer having that from His king.

-God appointed the prophet Samuel to be responsible for all priestly sacrifices.
-King Saul might have had authority over the people, but only Samuel had the authority to approach God with heavenly sacrifices.
-King Saul was under pressure and needed God’s help against the encroaching Philistines.
-As the prophet was overdue in coming, King Saul decided to perform God’s sacrifice himself.
-Bad idea.
+God had appointed the prophet Samuel to be responsible for all holy sacrifices.
+King Saul might have had authority over the people and all earthly things, but only Samuel had the authority to approach God with these heavenly ones.
+During a critical battle, King Saul was under pressure and needed God’s help against the encroaching Philistines.
+As the prophet Samuel was overdue in coming onto the scene, King Saul decided to perform God’s holy sacrifice himself.
+It was a bad decision.

-Right after Saul did this, Samuel showed up, and told Saul he had acted foolishly – now God was disqualifying Saul and the entire tribe of Benjamin from the kingly line.
-Saul would remain king for another couple of decades, but his behavior would become even more evil and ungodly with each passing year.
+Immediately after Saul did this, Samuel arrived, saw what Saul had done, and told him he had acted foolishly.
+This would be the last straw – now God was disqualifying Saul and the entire tribe of Benjamin from the kingly line.
+Although Saul would remain in place as king for decades after this, his behavior would become even more ungodly and evil with each passing year.

 Samuel confronted King Saul with his error and laid out the consequences.

-One interesting aspect of this is that Saul was a Benjaminite, and God had stated back in the book of Genesis that the kingly scepter shall not depart from the tribe of Judah.
-Nahshon, the chief of Judah, later led the people through the desert as God had directed through Moses.
-Christ’s kingly line that would stretch into eternity was on the throne of David in the line of Judah and was never intended to be in the line of Benjamin.
+One interesting aspect of this is that Saul was a Benjaminite, from the tribe of Benjamin, and God had stated back in the book of Genesis that the kingly scepter shall not depart from the line of Judah.
+Judah’s descendant Nahshon, chief of the tribe of Judah, later led the people through the desert as God had directed Moses.
+Christ’s kingly line, which would stretch into eternity, was on the throne of David in the line of Judah and was never intended to be in the line of Benjamin.

 God was stating the end from the beginning.
 God operates both within and outside of our concept of time and can clearly see the future from the beginning.
 He could see King Saul’s failure as well as King David’s faithfulness, and spoke through the prophets of old, accordingly.

-After King Saul’s rejection, God stated that He was seeking a man after his own heart, and implied that He had already given him the command.
-The man who God has in mind to be the anchor for the eternal kingdom, King David, may not even been born yet at this time.
-But God had picked him, and he is most definitely coming.
+After King Saul’s rejection, God stated that He was seeking a man after his own heart, and implied that He had already given him the command to reign over His people.
+The man who God had in mind to be the anchor for His coming eternal kingdom, King David, may not even been born yet at this time.
+But God had picked him, and he was most definitely certain to arrive.

-What lesson might God have for us in all this?
-Why would He install Saul as king even though He knew that Saul would fail Him and ultimately be rejected?
+What lesson might God have for us today in all of this?
+And why would He install Saul as king even though He knew that Saul would fail Him and ultimately be rejected?

-Saul was a man whose outward appearance appealed to mankind, but his heart toward God was weak.
-David would be a man of faith whose heart appealed to God, One who looks at the inside of men and women, not superficial appearance.
+First, Saul was a man whose outward appearance appealed in every way to people, but his heart towards God was weak.
+On the other hand, David would be a person of faith whose heart appealed to God, the One who looks at our true motives, wisdom, and compassion, not just our superficial appearance.

-Just as God had prescribed a way to approach Him through Samuel’s sacrifice, He has prescribed a sacrifice for us to approach the Father, the death and resurrection of Jesus Christ.
+Third, just as God had prescribed a way to approach Him through Samuel’s sacrifice, He has prescribed a sacrifice for us to approach the Father with, the death and resurrection of Jesus Christ.
 Saul tried to do it his own way, and the result was rejection.
-We are advised to stick to God’s plan for a sure salvation, and there is assurance for all who come to God through faith in Jesus Christ.
+We are advised to stick with God’s plan for a sure salvation – we have His complete assurance for all who come to God through faith in Jesus Christ.

 Where am I in danger of trying to do things my own way rather than God’s way?
 What adjustments can I make?

 God had picked David to be Israel’s next king, perhaps before he had even been born.
 Can you look back to see where God has blessed you in your life, long before you had begun to follow Him?
-Can you identify a time when you thought you were having “good luck”, but can now see as a blessing from God?
+Can you identify a time when you thought you were having “good luck”, but now see that it was a blessing from God?

-Perhaps you have not yet surrendered your heart to the Lord.
+Perhaps you are not yet following the Lord.
 Now would be a great time to invite Jesus Christ into your heart to serve Him with a forgiven and joyful heart.
-He is there for you.
+He is right there for you.